THIS DATE IN HISTORY: May 29

 Gretzky believes the Toronto media has written him off and uses that as inspiration.
 He's booed when he takes the ice for Game 7 but is showered with praise afterward.

-"The greatest player in the world beat us tonight," Toronto general manager Cliff Fletcher said.
+"The greatest player in the world beat us tonight," Toronto general manager Cliff Fletcher says.
 "It was a great, great effort."

 1996: Joe Sakic scores two goals and sets up another to help the Colorado Avalanche defeat the Detroit Red Wings 4-1 at McNichols Arena and win the Western Conference Final in six games.
 Sakic puts the Avalanche ahead 2-1 with a power-play goal 5:55 into the second period, and Mike Ricci and Peter Forsberg score before the period ends.
 Patrick Roy makes 23 saves in his 132nd playoff game, tying Billy Smith's NHL career record for playoff appearances by a goaltender.
 The loss ends the season for the Red Wings after they set an NHL regular-season record with 62 victories.